 It’s our careful attention to safety during this time of pandemic that allows us to gather on our campus again and we appreciate your grace and patience as we implement our on-campus worship plan.

-Why do I need to register to come to worship?
+Do I need to register to come to worship?

 What other safety protocols will I need to follow?